“Imagine your whole world

 “I saw the hotel staff sneak into the back to hear your talk –Maybe they’ll give us a discount on the conference room!”

-Sean Covel is a Los Angeles based Film and Television Producer who grew up in the Black Hills of South Dakota
+Sean Covel is a Los Angeles based Movie Producer who grew up in the Black Hills of South Dakota

 Covel’s credits include Beneath for Paramount Pictures, The 12 Dogs of Christmas directed by Academy Award Winner, Keith Merrill, and the iconic independent film, Napoleon Dynamite.
 Together, Covel’s films have won multiple awards, generated over one-quarter billion dollars in revenue internationally, and gotten nerds prom dates across the globe.
 He very much wishes that would’ve been the case when he was in high school.